 Due to limited funding, DED will address what HUD defines as serious damages (i.e., severe, major-high, and major-low) in unmet housing needs.
-While the above-identified housing programs are prioritizing disaster survivors (see Table 2-6), DED acknowledges that there may be a gap by only addressing the remaining \$25 million in identified unmet needs.
-These figures are summarized below in Table 2-8 with the estimated total impact reflecting the upper limit of housing units that may be assisted.
-The number of units assisted may differ from these figures based on total required investment per housing unit.
-Accounting for volunteer efforts and estimated CDBG-DR activities, available resources for housing program activities may ultimately exceed estimated unmet needs.
+While the above-identified housing programs are prioritizing disaster survivors (see Table 2-7), DED acknowledged in the Initial Action Plan that there may have been a gap by only addressing the remaining \$25 million in identified unmet needs.
+As DED developed housing programs, it became clear that greatest unmet need is for additional affordable housing available in not in the floodplain for LMI persons in the MID areas.